 At a point in their working lives, many people experience a mid-career crisis, staying in jobs that they no longer find satisfying or rewarding.
-This occurs between 10-25 years in the same sector.
-Although it can be a stressful time, there are some methods of handling a career crisis that act as a catalyst to get you making moves towards a career you love, resulting in overall happiness and personal growth.
+This typically occurs between 10 and 25 years in the same sector.
+Although it can be a stressful time, some methods of handling a career crisis can act as a catalyst to get you making moves toward a career you love, resulting in overall happiness and personal growth.

 Determine What Is Wrong or Missing